 This guide shows how to use the drawing tools (Rectangle, Line, Arc & Circle) to create 'Spaces' for conceptual modeling in the 'Design mode' on Snaptrude.

-Follow the steps below to draw spaces using the line, arc & circle tools:
+Follow the steps below to draw spaces using the line, rectangle arc & circle tools:

 Line